Section Navigation

 The Den

 The Den is a support area to access at lunchtimes.
 All pupils are welcome, whether that is for a chat, to talk through any worries, or if a pupil would just like a quiet place to eat their lunch.
-Miss Baker (Student Support and Wellbeing Officer) and Mrs Callaghan (Centre Communication Support Specialist) are the staff members on duty and The Den is situated just outside the English office.
+Miss Baker (Student Support and Wellbeing Officer) and Mrs Callaghan (Intervention Tutor) are the staff members on duty and The Den is situated just outside the English office.